crystaldonut/crystaldonut.github.io/content/topics/Mobile.md

 ## Notes on Dektop Development

-Working with mac and windows was something that brought me joy when I was starting in my career; developing with Objective_C (arc) and early day C++ (before managed code became a thing) was very challenging, since you had to work with memory by yourself without any nets

-I also worked with Assembly since I wanted to learn how to create low level funtions before using professional libraries.

-eg char manipulation vs String Class (back in the day...)
+Working with both macOS and Windows has been a source of great joy for me since the beginning of my career.
+Developing in Objective-C (using ARC) and early C++ (prior to the introduction of managed code) was particularly challenging, as it required meticulous manual memory management without the safety nets provided by modern languages.

+I also delved into Assembly programming to understand the creation of low-level functions before relying on professional libraries.
+For instance, I explored the differences between manipulating characters directly versus using a String class, gaining a deeper appreciation for the intricacies of programming "back in the day."

 ### Desktop Development